aws-samples/serverless-samples/apigw-private-custom-domain-name/README.md

 # Custom Domain Names for Private API Gateway Endpoints
 This repository implements a workaround solution as described in the [blog post](https://georgemao.medium.com/enabling-private-apis-with-custom-domain-names-aws-api-gateway-df1b62b0ba7c) titled "Enabling Private APIs with Custom Domain Names (AWS API Gateway)" by George Mao.
 Multiregional implementation of this solution is available [here](https://github.com/aws-samples/serverless-samples/tree/main/multiregional-private-api/README.md).

+**Note that [multi-level API mappings](https://docs.aws.amazon.com/apigateway/latest/developerguide/rest-api-mappings.html), that allow you to control which API receives a request according to mappings between an API and any segment of the request path, do not work with this workaround**

 ## Services Used
 * [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
 * [AWS Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)